Information for Mentors

 What is a Mentor?

-A Mentor is a professional who undertakes an active interest in the career development of what is often (but not always) a younger or perhaps less experienced individual in the same profession.
+A Mentor is an experienced IT professional who undertakes an active interest in the career development of what is often (but not always) a younger or perhaps less experienced individual in the same profession.

 Responsibilities of an ITP Mentor

 The following are the responsibilities of a Mentor under the ITP programme: